biol-4800/reproducibleResearch/syllabus.md

 **Syllabus Subject to Change**:

 Changes to the syllabus may be made during the semester.
 The most up-to-date and current syllabus will always be available on the course website (on Github).
-Syllabus and grades will be available on Moodle (as standard).